luke-h1/luke-h1/README.md

 <!--- - 🔭 I’m currently working on ... []() -->
-- 🌱 I’m currently learning ...Vanilla Javascript
+- 🌱 I’m currently learning ...Javascript & React
 - 👯 I’m looking to collaborate on ...
-Beginner Frontend projects
+Open Source frontend projects
 - 💬 Ask me about ...
 Automation, HTML + CSS, Linux
 - 📫 How to reach me: ...
 DM on: <a href="https://twitter.com/LukeH_1999/">Twitter</a> or <a href="https://www.linkedin.com/in/lukehowsam/">Linkedin </a>